 Japanese women use azuki beans as an exfoliator.
 These red beans are not only meant for eating but are also used for scrubbing your skin.
 They are also rich in antioxidants, and they have naturally occurring foaming agents known as saponin that can cleanse your skin and tighten your pores.
 Japanese women crush these beans and use them as a coarse scrub to get soft and supple skin.

 Having a balanced diet is also essential in the Japanese skincare routine.
-Japanese women consume foods that are rich in omega 3 fatty acids and vitamins.
-These reduce the inflammation in the body and eliminate all the toxins in the body, giving clear and glowing skin.
+Japanese women consume foods rich in omega 3 fatty acids and vitamins.
+These reduce the inflammation in the body and eliminate all the toxins, giving a clear and glowing skin.
 This is one of their anti-aging secrets.

-Japanese have appreciated and used rice bran for ages as it has wonderful benefits.
+Japanese have appreciated and used rice bran for ages as it has incredible benefits.
 Rice bran is good to be used as a scrub for both facials and body treatments.
-It helps to fight the signs of aging and also treats pigmentation and blemishes.
+It helps fight the signs of aging and treats pigmentation and blemishes.
 This product is filled with nutrients, and it is known to leave the skin tight, toned, and soft.

-If you want to have skin like Japanese, you need to have Vitamin C in your routine.
+If you want to have skin like the Japanese, you need to have Vitamin C in your routine.
 Vitamin C breaks down melanin and deoxidizes your body, which in turn removes any dark spots of pigmentation from your skin.
 Japanese women include Vitamin C in both their skincare and diet.
 This is because it is the major ingredient that provides glowing and blemish-free skin.

 Tips And Tricks To Get Skin Like Japanese